Zoology

 a year agoContributor-Level 10

-Zoology in simple terms means Animal Biology.
-It is a branch of biology that deals with the animal kingdom, including the structure, Embryology, Evolution, Classification, Habits, and distribution of all animals, both living and extinct, and how they interact with their ecosystems.
-Zoology courses offer study in the same field and equip Zoology students with career prospects in the respective field.
+Zoology means - Animal Biology.
+It is a branch of biology.
+It deals with the animal kingdom, the structure, Embryology, Evolution, Classification, Habits, etc - both living and extinct, and how they interact with their ecosystems.

 New answer posted